Platform strategy

 Next step

-If you have a concrete modernization, API, or platform question, we should define the technical scope clearly and early.
+If you have a concrete modernization, API or platform question, we should establish the technical scope clearly and early.

-Net-Base evaluates existing systems, data flows, interfaces and target platforms not in isolation but in the context of domain logic, operations and future extensibility.
+Net-Base evaluates existing systems, data paths, interfaces and target platforms not in isolation, but in the context of domain logic, operations and future expansion.

 - Current state, target state and technical risks are assessed jointly.